Eschatologue/CM_wiki/docs/class/fighter/eldritch-knight.md

 #### Spell Slots

 The Eldritch Knight Spellcasting table shows how many spell slots you have to cast your spells of level 1 and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
-You regain all expended spell slots when you finish a Long Rest.
+You regain all expended spell slots when you finish a **:rest-long: Long Rest**.

 ##### Eldritch Knight Spellcasting